Do Unions Shape Political Ideologies at Work?: Introduction

 Our results contribute to several strands of literature.
-First, we complement the literature on the economic impacts of unions by providing insights on the political channel.
-Several studies have assessed the impact of unionization on wages and employee compensation at the establishment level \citep{DiNardo2004, Frandsen2020, Freeman1990, Knepper2020}.
-These studies document an absence of large wage effects but some positive effects on fringe benefits.
-The limited establishment-level effects are difficult to reconcile with evidence on the aggregate economic effects of unions. \cite{Stansbury2020} show that declines in worker power can explain the entire decrease in the labor share of income in the U.S. over the last decades.
-Moreover, \cite{Western2011} and \cite{Farber2020} document negative effects of unions on income inequality, which they argue is hard to explain by income changes of union members alone, suggesting a potential link between unions and distributional legislation.\footnote{Several studies point toward an important role of unions in promoting greater political representation of the working class. \cite{Sojourner2013} shows that workers' likelihood of serving as state legislator increases with their occupation's unionization rate.
-Moreover, local union density is correlated with a more equal legislative responsiveness toward the poor vs. the rich \citep{Flavin2018, Becher2021}.
-See also \cite{Ahlquist2017} for a review on how unions affect economic and political inequalities.}
+First, we complement research on the economic impacts of unions by providing insights on the political channel.
+Numerous studies have examined the effects of unionization on wages and compensation at U.S. establishments, typically finding limited or no wage gains with some positive effects on fringe benefits \citep{DiNardo2004, Frandsen2020, Freeman1990, Knepper2020}.
+These modest establishment-level effects are hard to reconcile with evidence on the broader economic impact of unions. \cite{Stansbury2020} show that declines in worker power can explain the entire decrease in the labor share of income in the U.S. over the last decades.
+Similarly, \cite{Western2011} and \cite{Farber2020} find substantial negative effects of unions on income inequality, which they argue is hard to explain by income changes of union members alone, suggesting a potential link between unions and distributional legislation.\footnote{Several studies point toward an important role of unions in promoting greater political representation of the working class. \cite{Sojourner2013} shows that workers' likelihood of serving as state legislator increases with their occupation's unionization rate.
+Moreover, local union density is correlated with a more equal legislative responsiveness toward the poor versus the rich \citep{Flavin2018, Becher2021}.
+See also \cite{Ahlquist2017} for a review of how unions affect economic and political inequalities.}